rack/rack-cache/doc/configuration.markdown

 A boolean specifying whether revalidate requests sent by the client should be honored by the cache.
-When this option is enabled (`rack-cache.allow_revalidate` is `true`), requests that include a `Cache-Control: max-age=0` header cause the cache to assume its copy of the response is stale, resulting in a conditional GET / validation request to be sent to the server.
+When this option is enabled (`rack-cache.allow_revalidate` is `true`), requests that include a `cache-control: max-age=0` header cause the cache to assume its copy of the response is stale, resulting in a conditional GET / validation request to be sent to the server.

-Most browsers include a `Cache-Control: max-age=0` header when the user performs a refresh (e.g., clicking the "Refresh" button).
+Most browsers include a `cache-control: max-age=0` header when the user performs a refresh (e.g., clicking the "Refresh" button).

 *IMPORTANT: Enabling this option globally allows all clients to break your cache.*